-This army is especially fast moving, able to cross great distances very quickly.
+This large army is especially fast moving, able to cross great distances very quickly.
 They are especially adept at using the trods to move large numbers quickly, and have excellent logistical support as well as several covens of vates and apothecaries who help restore troops after forced marches.
 They have a knack, historically, of turning up just in time to help tip the outcome of a campaign.

 The first Navarr General leads the Black Thorns army, and is appointed (or re-appointed) at the Summer solstice each year.

 The Quiet Step

 The army of the Quiet Step is loosely organised, allowing individual components a certain amount of leeway to operate as they see fit but benefiting from a central logistical core.
 They were once known for their experienced scouts capable of quickly gathering information about the enemy armies they encounter.
 They are equally adept at facing barbarian orcs, vallornspawn and Varushkan monsters.
 After the Autumn Equinox 381Y, however, they refocused their purpose toward more aggressive tactics, employing cunning strategies to confound and slaughter their foes.